 Jeanne de Clisson's husband, Olivier, spent years defending his land of Brittany against the English.
 But King Phillip VI of France began to suspect Olivier of defecting to the English side and had him beheaded.
 Olivier's head was displayed on a pole outside the castle of Bouffay.

 Filled with rage and grief, Jeanne raised a small force and defeated the pro-French forces of Brittany to avenge her husband.
 But her vengeance didn't stop there.
 She sold all their land, purchased three warships, and took to the seas.
 She scoured the English Channel for French ships owned by King Phillip so she could kill nearly the entire crew, leaving a few alive to tell the king that she had struck again.
-Her ships were called "The Black Fleet" and she became "The Lioness Of Brittany."2,458178Ice cold?
+Her ships were called "The Black Fleet" and she became "The Lioness Of Brittany."